Harshajny/Harshajny/README.md

 # Hi there, I'm Harsha👋

-## I'm a Developer, UI/UX Designer, Web3 Enthusiast, and Student!!
+## I'm a Developer, UI/UX Designer, Web3 Enthusiast, and a Student!!

 - 🌱 I’m exploring lates technologies and improving my skills
 - 👯 I’m looking to collaborate with developers